CanastaWiki/Canasta-CLI/docs/guide/extensions-and-skins.md

                 "extensions/SemanticMediaWiki/composer.json",
                 "extensions/Maps/composer.json",
                 "...",
-                "user-extensions/*/composer.json",
-                "user-skins/*/composer.json"
+                "user-extensions/MyExtension/composer.json"
             ]
         }
     }
 }
 ```

-The `user-extensions/*/composer.json` and `user-skins/*/composer.json` wildcards automatically pick up any user-installed extension or skin that has a `composer.json`.
 When the container starts, Canasta detects if `config/composer.local.json` or any referenced `composer.json` has changed since the last run, and re-runs `composer update` if needed.

 **To opt out of runtime composer updates**, delete `config/composer.local.json` or empty its `include` array.
 The build-time autoloader will be used as-is.